joemasilotti/railsdevs.com/CONTRIBUTING.md

-# Contributing to railsdevs
+# Contributing to RailsDevs

-Welcome to [railsdevs](https://railsdevs.com)!
-I'm Joe, the solo-founder, and I'd love for you to contribute to the project.
+Welcome to [RailsDevs](https://railsdevs.com)!
+I'm Joe, the founder, and I'd love for you to contribute to the project.

-Lots of developers first open source contribution was to railsdevs.
+Lots of developers first open source contribution was to RailsDevs.
 Let me help you make it yours, too.

 ## What to work on?